wp-plugins/custom-field-images/readme.txt

 Tested up to: 2.8
 Stable tag: trunk

-Easily manage and display images in post excerpts, feeds etc. using custom fields.
+Easily associate any image to a post and display it in post excerpts, feeds etc.

 == Description ==

-Custom Field Images gives you increased flexibility in displaying images on specific page types, post excerpts and even feeds.
+Custom Field Images provides a flexible way to associate an image to a post and display it anywhere on your site.

 **Easily insert image data**

-The custom meta box is designed specifically for image data, making it easier to use than the generic Custom Fields box.
-There is also a button for filling the box after an image is uploaded through WordPress.
+The plugin adds a custom meta box which is designed specifically for image data, making it easier to use than the generic custom fields box.
+There is also a button for filling the box automatically with an image uploaded through WordPress.

 **Manage all images in one go**

-The plugin has a management page from which you can import / export / delete available images, all at once.
-Also, you can set defaults for all images, so you don't have to edit every image if you change your site's layout.
+The plugin has button for importing / exporting / deleting any available images, all at once.
+Also, you can set default settings for all images, so you don't have to edit every image if you change your site's layout.

 **Show recent posts as images**

 Instead of displaying recent posts as a list of plain links, you can display them as a list of images, using the built-in widget.

-**Note: If you're using WordPress 2.7 or older, and Custom Field Images 1.9 or newer, the CFI Loop widget won't work.**
+**If you're using WordPress 2.7 or older, and Custom Field Images 1.9 or newer, the CFI Loop widget won't work.**

 == Installation ==